Living in Indonesia, A Site for Expatriates

 Singapore as a regional centre of medical excellence

-Healthcare facilities in Singapore are extensively recognized as the best in Southeast Asia.
-In a bid to continuously improve its medical expertise, both the Singapore government and private hospitals team up with reputable medical institutions such as John Hopkins University Hospital, Pennsylvania University Medical Center, Stanford University Hospital, Massachusetts General Hospital and Kaiser Permanente, to seek further breakthroughs in medical research and development.
-Over the years, it has achieved a healthcare service level that is comparable to those of the developed countries.
+Healthcare facilities in Singapore are widely recognized as the best in Southeast Asia.
+In a bid to continuously improve its medical expertise, both the Singaporean government and private hospitals have teamed up with reputable medical institutions such as John Hopkins University Hospital, Pennsylvania University Medical Center, Stanford University Hospital, Massachusetts General Hospital and Kaiser Permanente to pursue further breakthroughs in medical research and development.
+Over the years, Singapore has achieved a healthcare service level comparable to those of the developed countries.

-Besides world-class healthcare, Singapore has developed a strong local capability in complex procedures such as organ transplant, assisted reproduction, limb reattachment and joint replacements.
-At the same time, new methods of medical treatment, such as the use of laser technology, are constantly being tested and introduced.
+Besides world-class healthcare, Singapore has developed strong local capabilities in complex procedures such as organ transplant, assisted reproduction, limb reattachment and joint replacement.
+At the same time, new medical treatment methods such as the use of laser technology are constantly being introduced and tested.

-Services provided by Singapore's public and private hospitals are highly regarded by nationals and expatriates residing in neighbouring countries.
-Both public and private hospitals are equipped with the latest medical equipment to maintain a high standard of medical service.
+The services provided by Singapore's public and private hospitals are highly regarded by nationals and expatriates residing in neighbouring countries.
+Their facilities are equipped with the latest medical equipment to maintain a high standard of medical service.
 Major hospitals in Singapore are recognized as benchmarks for healthcare delivery standards in the region and as such have built Singapore's reputation as a medical center of excellence.

-As such, Singapore is poised to maintain its position as a regional centre for medical care, especially among customers in Southeast Asia.
-Its excellent healthcare facilities has attracted international patients traveling to Singapore from Indonesia, Malaysia, Vietnam, Cambodia and as far away as India, seeking quality medical care that is not available in their countries of residence.
-This includes a whole range of medical treatment, from health screening services to treatment of complex diseases.
+As such, Singapore maintains its position as a regional centre for medical care, especially among customers in Southeast Asia.
+Its excellent healthcare facilities have attracted international patients from Indonesia, Malaysia, Vietnam, Cambodia and India who seek quality medical care that is not available in their countries of residence.

-To summarize, why more expats are traveling to Singapore for medical care:
+To summarize, patients are traveling to Singapore because of:

-• Safety – Singapore’s Centre for Transfusion Medicine is internationally reputed for its high standards of blood safety practices and management of blood transfusion services.
-It is recognized as a World Health Organisation (WHO) Collaborating Centre
+• Safety: Singapore’s Centre for Transfusion Medicine is internationally reputed for its high standards of blood safety practices and management of blood transfusion services.
+It is also recognized as a World Health Organisation (WHO) Collaborating Centre.

 Healthcare practice in Singapore

 The Ministry of Health (MOH) regulates the standard and practice of healthcare services.
-It manages the five professional boards such as the Singapore Medical Council, Singapore Nursing Board, Singapore Dental Board, Pharmacy Board and Laboratory Board and aims towards regulating the conduct and ethics of medical practitioners in Singapore.
+It manages the five professional boards governing the medical conduct and ethics of Singaporean medical professionals, which are the Singapore Medical Council, Singapore Nursing Board, Singapore Dental Board, Pharmacy Board and Laboratory Board.
 All private hospitals, medical clinics, clinical laboratories and nursing homes are required to maintain a good standard of medical services through licensing by MOH.

-Singapore's well-established healthcare system comprises a good selection of private hospitals, including restructured (government) hospitals and several specialty clinics, each specializing in and catering to different patient needs, at varying costs.
+Singapore's well-established healthcare system consists of an assortment of private hospitals, restructured (government) hospitals and several specialty clinics, each specializing in and catering to different patient needs at varying costs.

-Of the government hospitals, several of these hospitals provide acute care services with multi-disciplinary acute inpatient and specialist outpatient services as well as 24-hour accident and emergency services.
+Government hospitals provide acute care services with multi-disciplinary inpatient and specialist outpatient services, as well as 24-hour accident and emergency services.
 In addition, there are 6 specialty institutes for ophthalmology, dermatology, oncology, cardiology, neuroscience and dentistry.
-The tertiary specialist care on cardiology, renal medicine, haematology, neurology, oncology, radiotherapy, plastic and reconstructive surgery, paediatric surgery, neurosurgery, cardiothoracic surgery and transplant surgery are centralised in the larger general hospitals.
+Tertiary specialist care in fields such as cardiology, renal medicine, haematology, neurology, oncology, radiotherapy, plastic and reconstructive surgery, paediatric surgery, neurosurgery, cardiothoracic surgery and transplant surgery are typically centralised in the larger general hospitals.

-The remaining restructured hospitals provide special functions such as maternity, mental, infectious and sub-acute care services.
-The private hospitals have similar specialist disciplines and comparable facilities as the restructured hospitals.
+Some hospitals provide specialty functions such as maternity, mental, infectious and sub-acute care services.
+Private hospitals have similar specialist disciplines and comparable facilities as the restructured hospitals.

 Raffles Medical Group is the leading integrated healthcare provider in Asia.
-Raffles Medical Group owns the country's largest network of private GP clinics as well as Raffles Hospital.
+Raffles Medical Group owns the country's largest network of private general practice clinics as well as Raffles Hospital.
 Located in the heart of Singapore, it is a tertiary hospital offering a wide range of specialist services.
-Raffles Specialist Centre is organised into various specialty clinics to meet the specific needs of our patients.
-Our services range from prevention, diagnosis and treatment of a wide range of diseases and medical conditions, to aesthetic procedures such as photorejuvenation and cosmetic surgery.
+The Raffles Specialist Centre is organised into various specialty clinics with services ranging from prevention, diagnosis and treatment of a wide range of diseases and medical conditions to aesthetic procedures such as photorejuvenation and cosmetic surgery.

 1. Raffles Aesthetics